jovelluna12/jovelluna12/README.md

 - 👯 I’m looking to collaborate on any Full Stack Web App Development Projects

-- 💬 Ask me about Laravel, WordPress and anything Related to Starting and Managing Projects
+- 💬 Ask me about Laravel and WordPress theme and plugin development
 - 📫 How to reach me: jchrister718@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Loves Movies and Gaming, A Bit Introverted